Mohamed Atta: United States

 Atta continued with flight training that included solo flights and simulator time.
-On December 22, Atta and Shehhi applied to Eagle International for large jet and simulator training for McDonnell Douglas DC-9 and Boeing 737-300 models.
-On December 26, Atta and Shehhi needed a tow for their rented Piper Cherokee on a taxiway of Miami International Airport after the engine shut down.
-On December 29 and 30, Atta and Marwan went to the Opa-locka Airport where they practiced on a Boeing 727 simulator, and they obtained Boeing 767 simulator training from Pan Am International on December 31.
+On 22 December, Atta and al-Shehhi applied to Eagle International for large jet and simulator training for McDonnell Douglas DC-9 and Boeing 737-300 models.
+On 26 December, Atta and al-Shehhi needed a tow for their rented Piper Cherokee on a taxiway of Miami International Airport after the engine shut down.
+On 29 and 30 December, Atta and al-Shehhi went to the Opa-locka Airport where they practiced on a Boeing 727 simulator, and they obtained Boeing 767 simulator training from Pan Am International on 31 December.
 Atta purchased cockpit videos for Boeing 747-200, Boeing 757-200, Airbus A320 and Boeing 767-300ER models via mail-order from Sporty's Pilot Shop in Batavia, Ohio, in November and December 2000.

-Records on Atta's cellphone indicated that he phoned the Moroccan embassy in Washington on January 2, just before Shehhi flew to the country.
-Atta flew to Spain on January 4, 2001, to coordinate with bin al-Shibh and returned to the United States on January 10.
-While in the United States he traveled to Lawrenceville, Georgia, where he and Shehhi visited an LA Fitness Health Club.
-During that time Atta flew out of Briscoe Field in Lawrenceville with a pilot, and Atta and either the pilot or Shehhi flew around the Atlanta area.
-They lived in the area for several months.
-On April 3, Atta and Shehhi rented a postal box in Virginia Beach, Virginia.
+Records on Atta's cellphone indicated that he phoned the Moroccan embassy in Washington on 2 January 2001, just before Shehhi flew to the country.
+Atta flew to Spain two days later, on 4 January, to coordinate with bin al-Shibh, and returned to the United States on 10 January.
+He then traveled to Lawrenceville, Georgia, where he and al-Shehhi visited an LA Fitness Health Club.
+During that time Atta flew out of Briscoe Field in Lawrenceville with a pilot, and Atta and either the pilot or al-Shehhi flew around the Atlanta area.

-On April 11, Atta and Shehhi rented an apartment at 10001 Atlantic Blvd, Apt.
+On 11 April, Atta and al-Shehhi rented an apartment at 10001 Atlantic Blvd, Apt.
 122 in Coral Springs, Florida, for $840 per month, and assisted with the arrival of the muscle hijackers.
-On April 16, Atta was given a citation for not having a valid driver's license, and he began steps to get the license.
-On May 2, Atta received his driver's license in Lauderdale Lakes, Florida.
+On 16 April, Atta was given a citation for not having a valid driver's license, and he began steps to acquire one.
+On 2 May, Atta received his driver's license in Lauderdale Lakes, Florida.
 While in the United States, Atta owned a red 1989 Pontiac Grand Prix.

+On 11 May, Atta visited Logan International Airport in Boston with another man, and took a lot of photographs and footage inside.
+Airport employees became suspicious of two persons and they alarmed security, but this was ignored.
+One technical worker complained about Atta's behavior and spoke to him, but did not stop him.